BetterMoneyLabs/chaincash/docs/miw.md

 Magic Internet Gold Wallet
 ==========================

+Trusted tokenized USD reserves, such as USDT or USDC, are getting extremely popular these days, however, censorship of payments and trusted issue of assets are quickly growing concerns as well.
 There is huge need for unfreezeable, stable-priced electronic cash solution with known security guarantees, but also simple, which can be freely created on demand in communities, but also provide backed or trusted (such as USDT) stablecoins when counterparty is not well known.
 We present such unified solution called Magic Internet Gold Wallet - ChainCash-based wallet with support for on-chain and offchain payments, and money creation freely in community circles, or backed by blockchain assets.

 The wallet will have further sections in the UI :